ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 > Architecture represents the significant design decisions that shape a system, where significant is measured by cost of change.

 Often it is very difficult to get a system right from the beginning.
-That's why creating a system that has the ability to evolve is important.
+That is why creating a system that has the ability to evolve is important.
 Things are changing all the time: **known** change and **unknown** change.
-Within this evolving system, it's the responsibility of the software architect to make sure the system remains consistent.
+Within this evolving system, it is the responsibility of the software architect to make sure the system remains consistent.
 Multiple architectural patterns exist to support this:
 In the past many systems were built with a configurable metamodel.
 Nowadays loosely coupled, replaceable services are favoured.